Training Adaptive Reconstruction Networks for Blind Inverse Problems: Numerical experiments

-\paragraph{Unrolled networks} The unrolled networks trained with a family shows a performance drop of at most $0.12$dB compared to IU for schemes inside \emph{and outside} the family.
-This is a remarkable feature: the scheme is able to extrapolates outside the training set to some extent.
-This illustrates one of the take home message of our paper: training unrolled networks on a family does not degrade much the performance while providing adaptivity of the networks.
+By comparing the columns FU and IU in Table \ref{tab:family_table}, we see that training on a family leads to really moderate drops of performance compared to a training on a single operator.
+Surprisingly, it even outperforms the model trained on a single operator for the CT experiment.
+This might be caused by a better capacity to escape spurious minimizers at the training stage, or by a discrepancy between the testing and training datasets.
+Some differences are still significant for the denoising network, but they only become marginal for the unrolled networks.
+This has to be compared to the huge gain of adaptivity of the method: a single network is now able to tackle a vast family of different problems within a class.

-In addition, the price of adaptivity seems affordable for most applications since a $0.12$dB loss is marginal.
+For operators in the training family, the performance drop of unrolled networks is of at most $0.12$dB in MRI ($-$), and $0.15$dB in deblurring ($\theta_1$) and there is no drop for CT.
+Compared to values reaching more that $10$dB in the previous section, this feature is really remarkable.
+This perfectly illustrates one of the take home message of our paper: training unrolled networks on a family seems to not degrade the performance significantly while providing a huge boost of adaptivity.